 I enjoyed lighting up his spines utilizing my new Anycubic Photon S resin 3D printer.

 I chose to hollow out the spines and print them translucent.
 I am very pleased to say the Gambody STL files were effortless to use and printed very well.
 I want to share some photos of my current 3D printing project.

 18. Do you have plans to make other versions of the Godzilla 2000 3D printing model on your 3D printer?

 I plan on doing all of the Godzilla 3D printing models that Gambody – Premium 3D printing marketplace has to offer lol… what can you say?
 I’m a true fan.

 I’d also like to thank Amy Miller, Gilles Daigle, Jordyn Harper, along with all my friends and family, for their support and encouragement.
 I also want to thank Gambody for all the great printing projects and for allowing me to tell my story and share my work.
 It makes it all worthwhile.

-I have the photos of all 4 busts, including the original Godzilla head bust and my latest 3D print piece I was working on.
+I have the photos of all 4 busts, including the original Godzilla 2000 and my latest 3D printed bust I was working on.

 Will you add the Godzilla 2000 to your collection of kaiju monsters?
 Download the Godzilla bust 3D model STL files on gambody.com and tame the iconic bone-chilling sea monster.
 Show the photos of your 3D printed bust to other hobbyists in Gambody 3D Printing Community on Facebook.
 We cannot wait to see your new creations!